Mastering the art of drilling into plaster walls

 Before drilling, make sure there are no electrical wires, plumbing pipes, or other obstacles behind the wall in the area where you plan to drill.
 Use a stud finder or a similar tool to detect any potential obstructions and adjust your drilling location if necessary.

-See also Best type of battery for cordless drill
+See also Best wire brush drill attachment

 By following these steps to prepare your workspace and protect the area, you’ll be ready to start drilling into plaster walls with confidence and ease.